retooth2/xenharmlib/doc/quickstart.rst

     assert gsharp1.pc_index == gsharp1.pitch.pc_index
     assert gsharp1.bi_index == gsharp1.pitch.bi_index

-Because the equality sign tests on frequency it does *not* care for enharmonic differences.
-If you want to be stricter and only consider two notes equal if they are functionally equal you can use the :meth:`~xenharmlib.core.note.NatAccNote.is_notated_same` method:
+Because the equality sign tests on frequency, it does *not* care for enharmonic differences.
+If you want to be stricter and only consider two notes equal if they are functionally equal, you can use the :meth:`~xenharmlib.core.note.NatAccNote.is_notated_same` method:

 .. testcode::